kkalinowski/lib12/README.md

 - Exception - __GetInnerExceptions__ and __GetMostInnerException__
 - Func

-Reflection
----
-Namespace - lib12.Reflection

-Set of extensions to easier work with Reflection

 Utilities
 ---
 - lib12.Utlity.Comparing - contains generic __PropertyOrderComparer__ and __PropertyEqualityComparer__ that implements __IComparer__ and __IEqualityComparer__ respectively so for simple one property checks you don't have to implement whole Comparer class